 What are the top causes of vertigo, and how can you combat them?
 We are going to look at two types of vertigo, peripheral and central.
 Then we will discuss the most common causes of each.
 We will conclude with a discussion of a natural therapy that has helped many vertigo patients in case studies.

-The conditions that cause vertigo are lumped into two categories, peripheral and central.
+The conditions that cause vertigo fall into two categories, peripheral and central.
 What is the difference?
 Peripheral vertigo involves the ear and vestibular system.
 Central vertigo involves the central nervous system (CNS) and includes neurological issues that lead to vertigo.
 With this in mind, we will examine both types of vertigo disease.

 This is the most common diagnosis, and perhaps the reason is that cases of vertigo where the underlying cause is unknown often get categorized as positional vertigo.
 The main symptom here is that vertigo usually occurs due to changes in head position.

 These are two different conditions, but we will discuss them together to avoid repetitive content.
 Both conditions involve inflammation that causes vertigo, and this inflammation usually occurs during or after a virus such as a head cold or the flu.
-A couple of weeks after the virus is gone, vertigo should be over as well.
+A couple of weeks after the virus subside, vertigo should be over as well.
 Labyrinthitis is the name of the condition when the inflammation occurs in the inner ear.
 Vestibular neuritis means that the inflammation is in the vestibular nerve, which sends the information from the ear to the brain.

 While not an extremely common condition, there are many more people being diagnosed with Meniere’s disease each year.
 Vertigo associated with this condition is often severe and can last anywhere from 20 minutes per episode up to an entire day.
 Other symptoms include ringing in the ears (tinnitus), hearing loss in the affected ear, and a feeling of fullness in the affected ear.
 Sometimes, the condition may affect both ears or start in one ear and affect the other ear later on.